carpentries/docs.carpentries.org/source/handbooks/curriculum_advisors.md

    2. Join the mailing list for their committee on {{'[Topicbox]({}/latest)'.format(topicbox)}}.
 CAC mailing lists are named with the prefix “curriculum-advisors-“.

-      -  These mailing lists are configured so that anyone can send a message to them, but list membership is moderated so that only current members of the committee will receive messages sent to the group.
+      -  These mailing lists are configured so that anyone can send a message to them, but the list membership is moderated so that only current members of the committee will receive messages sent to the group.